dneimke/simple-coding/docs/timeline-view-guide.md

 To extend the Timeline View, consider these integration points:

-1. **Add new event types**: Extend the XML format and update the parser
+1. **Add new event types**: Expand the event codes used in the standardized event model
-2. **Improve video synchronization**: Enhance the video seeking mechanism
+2. **Enhance time display formats**: Add options for different time display formats while maintaining the standard `timeMs` storage
 3. **Add data export capabilities**: Create functions to export game data as XML or JSON
-4. **Implement cloud storage**: Add authentication and remote storage capabilities
+4. **Implement cloud storage**: Add authentication and remote storage capabilities while preserving the standardized event model

 ## Integration with Field Hockey Tracker